joeploijens/dotfiles/README.md

 brew bundle --global
 ```

-This will install all the Homebrew formulae listed in `.Brewfile`.
+This will install all the Homebrew formulae and their dependencies listed in
+`.Brewfile`.

 ### macOS Defaults